Click to subscribe

 How to apply for the Program

-Applications are available at the Medicare-approved dialysis facility where the dialysis services are provided.
-The social worker or financial counselor at the facility will help complete the application and answer any questions.
-All information provided to the Program is confidential and will not be used for any other purpose other than to determine eligibility for the Program.
+Clients apply for the CRD Program through their dialysis social worker and are sent an eligibility letter upon admission to the Program.
+All information provided to the Program is confidential and will not be used for any other purpose than to determine eligibility for the Program.

 |Chronic Renal Disease Program